Vectorized Online POMDP Planning

 where $\eta > 0$ is a temperature parameter, balancing reward maximization with deviation from the reference policy, and $\mathcal{L}_{\eta}$ is the log-sum-exp operator~\cite{blanchard2021accurately}.
 The expression $\Psi$ denotes \textit{preferences} over belief-action pairs:

 where $\mathcal{R}(\bel, \act)$ is a Monte Carlo estimate of $\int_{\st\in\stSpace}R(s, a)\bel(s)\mathrm{d}s$ and $\tau$ is the belief update operator.

 For many POMDP problems, it is possible to design a reference policy $\pol_0$ that encodes domain knowledge.
 For instance, for motion planning under uncertainty problems, the approach in~\cite{liang2024scaling} samples (macro)-actions from the reference policy using a fast deterministic sampling-based motion planner~\cite{thomason2024motions}.
-For problems where such domain knowledge is not available, $\pol_0$ can be set to be a uniform distribution over the action space, which corresponds to uniformly initialized action preferences.
+If such domain knowledge is unavailable, $\pol_0$ can be a uniform distribution over the action space, corresponding to uniformly initialized action preferences.
 In our experiments in \Cref{sec:experiments}, we use uniform initial reference policies.

 To correct any misspecifications of $\pol_0$, PORPP proposes an iterative scheme which gradually deforms $\pol_0$ towards an optimal policy $\pi^*$ for the original POMDP.
 This is done by iteratively updating the preferences in \cref{eq:preferences} via